burlemarxiste/qosst-alice/docs/source/understanding/dsp.md

 The Digital Signal Processing (DSP) of Alice prepares the signal for its transmission in the physical domain.

-The protocol that was used to define our experiment is described here, and the DSP can then be described as the following tasks:
+The protocol that was used to define our experiment is described here, and the DSP then consists of the following tasks:

 * [Generation of symbols according to a modulation](#baseband);
 * [Upsampling](#upsample);